You are here

 The development of German LNG Terminal is currently focusing on the location Brunsbüttel.
 The presence of the adjacent port of Hamburg and the industrial companies located in the region represents an attractive business environment.
 Via the Kiel Canal, in the direct proximity of the intended terminal, the Scandinavian countries and the Baltic States can easily be reached.

-The start of the Open Season marks an important milestone in the development of Germany’s first LNG terminal.
+The start of the Open Season in January 2018 marked an important milestone in the development of Germany’s first LNG terminal.
 The aim of the facility is to offer the following services: discharge and loading of LNG ships, storage of LNG, regasification and send out into the natural gas network and LNG distribution via trucks and barges.

 LNG to Germany